 After my uncle said, “Welcome to the family, Kat; now that you know you’re a Holmes, you’re going to want to pay attention to music” I began pondering what my agent meant by saying that my writing had a “poetic, almost lyrical rhythm” to it.

 Music had always been my first love.
 Should I be pursuing music in some way?
 Poetry?
-I’d heard that my grandmother had written poetry so I started with that.
-But my grandfather, uncles, cousins, nephews, etc., were all musicians.
+I’d heard that my paternal grandmother had written poetry so I started with that.
+But the family I never knew growing up were all musicians.
 So after writing Real Women Sing the Blues where Robin longs to ditch her corporate life for singing the Blues in Hawaii, I decided it was time to pursue music for real, instead of just through fiction.